uyuni-project/uyuni-rfc/accepted/00000-ptf-repos-in-uyuni.md

 PTFs are made for dedicated customers.
 This means every customer has different PTF repositories, with different content and fixes for different service requests.

-With Uyuni we should provide the possibility to mirror the content of these repositories and let the customer use it for there clients.
+With Uyuni we should provide the possibility to mirror the content of these repositories and let the customer use it for their clients.

 # Detailed design